Battle of Kokovo: Battle details

 In order to protect themselves from the Turkish invaders, around 3,000 peasants and miners took up arms, preparing to fight the Turkish army coming via the Predil Pass.
 However, upon arrival of the Turkish army, most of the original 3,000 peasants fled into the forests leaving only around 600 farmers under a certain Matjaž who refused to let the Turks pass without a fight.
 In the ensuing battle that pitted the poorly armed, but determined peasants against professional Turkish Akinci cavalrymen, all 600 peasants and miners were killed.
 The Turkish army then continued its advance and eventually plundered areas up until Upper Carinthia.

-The battle spawned a myth among the Slovenes that the 600 peasants and their "king" Matjaž did not die, but actually sheltered in nearby Mount St. Ursula and are sleeping there.
-They will wake up once the king's beard has encircled the stone table by which he rests nine times, after which he will walk outside and happy times will come for the Slovenians.
+The battle spawned a myth among the people of Carniola that the 600 peasants and their "king" Matjaž did not die, but actually sheltered in nearby Mount St. Ursula and are sleeping there.
+They will wake up once the king's beard has encircled the stone table by which he rests nine times, after which he will walk outside and happy times will come for the Carniolans.